Kansas' state school board to meet after 'inappropriate' remark - NewsBreak

 Kansas' state school board to meet after 'inappropriate' remark

 TOPEKA, Kan.
 (AP) — Kansas’ state school board has scheduled a special meeting for Friday to discuss personnel issues.
-The meeting was set after Education...jcpost.com
+The meeting was set after Education...hutchpost.com

 TOPEKA, Kan.
 (AP) — Kansas’ state school board has scheduled a special meeting for Friday to discuss personnel issues.
-The meeting was set after Education...jcpost.com
+The meeting was set after Education...hutchpost.com

 Comments / 0